Permission Guards

 self._semaphore = asyncio.Semaphore(self.concurrency)

-async def __call__(self, handler: Any) -> Any:
+async def __call__(self, tool: Tool[Any], **kwargs: Any) -> dict[str, Any]:

 async with self._semaphore:

-return await self.check(handler)
+return await self.check(tool, **kwargs)

 Set the concurrency class variable to control how many tool calls can pass through the guard simultaneously.